kkarnatak/Udacity_Self_Driving_Car_ND_System_Integration_Project_Term3/README.md

 * The PID controller does not seem to be very smooth at times, especially when ego car stops and wait at the traffic light.
 * The traffic light detection reacts slowly when ego car drives on maximum speed.
 The zoom in feature should be considered to avoid this.
+* Since, I had very limited time, I could not test on site setup, thus, I am not sure how the response will be.
+I will test it in next days and will update the summary.

 -------------------------------------------------------------------------------------------------------------------------------------